heitorPB/FatHiggs/README.md

 * Why I have a nice peak of mass near zero?
 * Normalization uses the number of events that passed the trigger?
 * status == 1 produces no photons. (?)
+* Why pythia reports higghs width = 239 ?
+    - Why pythia needs doForceWidth = on when I set the mWidth?

 ## TODO

 ### 1

-- [ ] check if higgs width is really changed in ex 1.a
+- [x] check if higgs width is really changed in ex 1.a
 - [ ] set crosssection in ex 1
 - [x] smear momenta
     - [ ] check for const references in event[i]